Head Football Coach Ryan Held

 Remmers, a native of Auburn, NE, earned his Bachelor’s degree in Elementary Education from Peru State College and later graduated with a Master’s degree in Educational Administration from Southwestern Oklahoma State University.

-Aaron Arnold joins the Highland Community College football staff as the Offensive Line Coach and Run Game Coordinator.
-Arnold comes to the College after serving as an assistant strength coach at Texas Tech.
-He spent the previous three seasons as a strength coach at Kansas State University and was part of the staff that led the Wildcats to the Pinstripe Bowl.
+Arnold joined the Highland staff after serving as an assistant strength coach at Texas Tech where he worked under Tommy Tuberville.
+Prior to his time at Tech he spent three seasons as a strength coach at Kansas State University under Bill Snyder and was part of the staff that led the Wildcats to the Pinstripe Bowl.

 Defensive Line Coach Ruzell McCoy

 Ruzell McCoy has joined the Highland Community College football coaching staff as the Defensive Line Coach, rejoining head coach Ryan Held, who was his coach at Southwestern Oklahoma State University (SWOSU).